 This method was developed for "classic rock" music, and therefore assumes a few characteristics that are not necessarily found in other music: repetition of harmonic sequences in the music that coincide with structural segments in a song; a steady beat; segments of a certain length; corresponding segments have the same length in beats.

-The Segmentino plugin was written by Matthias Mauch and Massimiliano Zanoni.
-It is currently in preparation for a public release.
+Segmentino plugin was written by Matthias Mauch and Massimiliano Zanoni.

 2.7 Audio Tempo Estimation

 For this task we submit the same plugin as that used in the Audio Beat Tracking task in section 2.1.1.